prcutler/the-bootloader/content/en/blog/episodes/2/index.md

 Paul - thank you and FullControl follow-up
 * Paul printed the latest model, AnyAngle Phone Stand
   * Printed flawlessly at double speed!
-* Thank you to [Brian Okken and Michael Kennedy of Python Bytes](https://pythonbytes.fm) for thee podcast's inspiration.
+* Thank you to [Brian Okken and Michael Kennedy of Python Bytes](https://pythonbytes.fm) for the podcast's inspiration.

 ### PixelBlaze expression language (Tod #1) 1:45
   * [Lux Lavelier](https://luxlavalier.com/) wearable LED pendant